 Arriving in Copenhagen, you'll be met at the airport and assisted to your hotel.
 The world's oldest capital city is also among the most welcoming in Scandinavia.
 The Danes are known for being more extroverted than their neighbors, as you'll experience during your stay here.

 After you check in, enjoy a walk around the vicinity of your hotel to introduce you to the area in which you'll be staying.
 This evening, get to know your fellow travelers during a Welcome Drink, followed by an included dinner at a local restaurant.

 This morning, you'll receive a personal Copenhagen Card which allows you entry to 75 of the city's attractions and free transportation on the bus, metro, and train lines.
-This card will be your passport to exploring the city at your leisure over the next couple of days, allowing you to follow your interests to the activities and destinations that most appeal to you.
+This card will be your passport to exploring the city at your leisure over the next three days, allowing you to follow your interests to the activities and destinations that most appeal to you.

 After an included lunch at a local restaurant, the rest of your day is at leisure.
 Perhaps your discoveries of Copenhagen will lead you to Nyhavn (New Harbor), the 17th-century waterfront and canal area that is now the heart of entertainment in the city.
 Bars, cafes, and restaurants line the waterway, and dozens of vividly-painted 300-year-old houses add to the lively feel of this district.